DeepAI-Research/Distributask/docs/more_info.md

 - `upload_directory(path_to_directory)` - uploads folder to Huggingface repo
 - `delete_file(path_to_file)` - deletes file on HuggingFace repo

-#### Visit the [Distributaur Class](distributaur.md) page for full, detailed documentation of the distributaur class.
+#### Visit the [Distributask Class](distributask.md) page for full, detailed documentation of the distributask class.

 # Initialized Settings

-The Distributaur class is initialized with various settings.
+The Distributask class is initialized with various settings.
 The ones that depend on the environment are taken from a .env or config.json file present in the parent directory.
 The following are other settings that deal directory with the Celery app or features for your convience of use:

 #### Tasks are acknowledged after they are executed